davidcalikes/portfolio-project-one/README.md

 - __Validator Testing__

-I ran all of the sites pages through the W3C validator and each page returned multiple errors
+I ran all of the sites pages through the W3C validator and each page returned multiple errors.

 <img src="assets/readme_images/validation_errors.png">